sharetribe/flex-docs/src/docs/operator-guides/console-overview/index.md

 APIs through your marketplace.
 At minimum, this tab includes your frontend application, but can also have applications for integrated services.

+**Events** has a summary of what the Events feature is about as well as some quick links to the relevant documentation.
+It also mentions the Zapier integration and shows the main command to view events with Flex CLI.

 **Social logins & SSO** contains all identity provider clients, that is, the third-party solutions your users can sign up with on your